marco262/my_wiki/data/dnd/class/bard.md

 ### Cantrips

-You know two cantrips of your choice from the [[[class-spell-list:bard-spells|bard spell list]]].
+You know two cantrips of your choice from the [bard spell list](/dnd/class_spell_list/bard/true).
 You learn additional bard cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Bard table.

 ### Spell Slots